Mike Keane

 Michael John Keane (born May 29, 1967) is a Canadian former professional ice hockey winger.
-Undrafted, Keane played over 1,100 games in the National Hockey League from 1988 until 2004.
+Undrafted, Keane played over 1,100 games in the National Hockey League (NHL) from 1988 until 2004.
 He then played five seasons for his hometown Manitoba Moose of the American Hockey League until he retired in 2010.
 Keane is a three-time Stanley Cup champion, having won with the Montreal Canadiens in 1993, Colorado Avalanche in 1996, and the Dallas Stars in 1999.
-He is one of only 11 players in NHL history to win the Cup with three or more different teams.
 On September 3, 2013, the Winnipeg Jets announced the hiring of Keane as Assistant of Player Development.